hhuang05/150PPFinalproj/README.md

-Comp 150PP - Probabilistic Programming Langugages Final Project
+Comp 150PP - Probabilistic Programming Languages Final Project (Fall 2014)
 ==============

 Comparing solutions and programming language features for Church, Blog

-The development versions of BLOG and Church have been added as submodules of this project BLOG.
-Run the following command after you clone this project:
+The development versions of BLOG and Church have been added as submodules of this project.
+Please run the following command after you clone this project:

       git submodule init
       git submodule update